Skip to main content

 Venue

-The lectures of the school will take place in Auditorium E of Ghent University’s Technicum building, with optional accomodation in one of Ghent University’s student houses close by.
+The lectures of the school took place in Auditorium E of Ghent University’s Technicum building, with optional accomodation in one of Ghent University’s student houses close by.
 The Technicum is close to Ghent’s historic city centre, within walking distance of all major facilities and attractions.

 Lecture room #